MonikaSzucs/COMP-1516-Programming-Part-1-Python/README.md

 ## Breakpoints
 1. right beside the line number you can hover and click to createa a red dot.
 This will create a break point for debugging later.
 It break the execution of the program at that point.
 It will stop then you will see the debugger open and list varaibles.

+## Evaluate Expression
+1. open up the debugger
+2. then at the bottom area but above that debugger there should be a calculater looking icon.
+It is called Evaluating Expression
+3. You can evaluate anything in the current scope.
+This will show the value to see it right away to see exact value and type without printing it all the time.